Jennifer Esposito: Career

 Esposito became the brand ambassador for Eclair Naturals also in 2015, a gluten- and GMO-free vegan body and skin care line available in Rite Aid stores across the United States.
 In 2016, it was announced that Esposito would join the cast of NCIS as Special Agent Alexandra "Alex" Quinn, executive producer Gary Glasberg noting, "We couldn't be happier to have Jennifer Esposito joining us for season 14.
 She embodies everything that we hoped for in the character of Quinn and we can't wait to have her come be a part of our team."
 In June 2017, it was announced that this would be her only season.
 Esposito appeared on the September 10, 2016, episode of Oprah: Where Are They Now?, where she said her doctor had her hospitalized in a psychiatric ward.
 She said the hospitalization happened during the time she was an actress on the show Samantha Who?

 In 2019, she joined the cast of The Boys, an Amazon Prime Exclusive.
 In August, she was set to play a recurring role in the Awkwafina Is Nora from Queens series on Comedy Central.

 In February 2020, it was announced that Esposito had joined the cast of the Netflix series Inventing Anna created by Shonda Rhimes in the role of Talia Mallay.
 However, this role was ultimately played by Marika Domińczyk.

 In 2023, Esposito wrote, directed, and starred in the film Fresh Kills playing the mother of two daughters in a coming-of-age story centered in the world of an organized crime family.

 Personal life

 Esposito married actor Bradley Cooper on December 30, 2006.
-In May 2007, they filed for divorce, which was finalized that November.
+They divorced in November 2007.

 In 2009, Esposito became engaged to Australian tennis player Mark Philippoussis.
 The couple separated in August 2010.

 In May 2014, Esposito announced her engagement to British model Louis Dowler.
 They married on November 16, 2014, in New York City.
 It was reported in March 2016 that Esposito had filed for divorce from Dowler.

 In 2020, Esposito married Jesper Vesterstrøm.

 In October 2011, Esposito revealed that she had celiac disease.
-She started a newsletter on Substack in 2025.